Metrics in the sources report

 - Those bucketed under API were created via the Contacts API.

-- Those within the Contacts category were created manually, by creating a new contact from Contacts Home > Create new contact.
+- Those within the Contacts category were created manually, by creating a new contact from Contacts Home (Contacts > Contacts) by clicking Create

 - Those in Form contain filtered contacts.
-When a contact submits a form through a filtered IP, analytics updates and throws out the visits (not counting the submission towards your total).
-The contact has no visits and is therefore bucketed under Offline.
-Analytics doesn't receive data for original source data 1 (first drill down) and original source data 2 (second drill down), but it knows the conversion ID and recognizes it to be from a form, so it gets bucketed under Offline Sources.
+When a contact submits a form through a filtered IP, analytics updates and throws out the sessions (not counting the submission towards your total).
+The contact has no sessions and is therefore bucketed under offline.
+The analytics doesn't receive data from the original source, but it knows the conversion ID and recognizes it to be from a form, so it gets categorized as offline sources.

-Paid search displays visits through paid search, like Google AdWords.
-To learn more about what visits get categorized as paid search, this article.
+Paid search displays sessions from paid search, like Google AdWords.
+To learn more about what sessions get categorized as paid search, this article.

 You can click this number to view those contacts, navigate to their contact records, export the contacts, or add them to a new list in HubSpot.